ukayani/ecs-service/README.md

 ### Environment Variables

-As mentioned under the `create` command, you can use the `--env-file` parameter to supply a file containing environment variables for your container.
+As mentioned under the [Create](#supplying-environment-variables-to-your-docker-service) command, you can use the `--env-file` parameter to supply a file containing environment variables for your container.

 ## Update Service